 We provide a Newly Diagnosed Pack to each family following diagnosis.
 The pack will be presented to you by the Respiratory Team at Perth Children’s Hospital (PCH) soon after your child’s diagnosis.
 It includes:

-If you never received a Newly Diagnosed pack, you can request one by contacting our Services Manager.
+If you never received a Newly Diagnosed pack, you can request one by contacting our Services team.

 Baby Steps